 - Lose consciousness

-- The child may roll their eyes and drool
+- Roll their eyes and drool

 - The seizure may last only a few seconds or even up to15